andycroll/andycroll.com/_posts/2024/2024-01-31-why-go-to-a-rails-or-ruby-conference.md

 One is the regular kind: a talk contains the nugget of understanding you need to take a new technique, or piece of thinking, back to your day job and solve a problem that you or your team have been facing.

-The other is more intangible, and easy to scoff about.
+The other is more intangible, and easy to scoff at.

 Meeting someone, or seeing a talk, the changes the trajectory of your career.
 You might choose a product company, if you’ve been in agency life.
 You might lean hard into open source work and make that a foundation of the next phase of your career.
 You might meet someone who, in three years, starts a company and remembers that great meal you had and asks you to join them.